GND95/Project_1/README.md

 * In particular, duets are approximately 6% more concentrated in the 5% most popular songs in the dataset compared to the dataset as a whole
 * This was surprising, as songs with more than one artist only make up about 20% of the dataset as a whole, and duets only make up around 14% of the dataset as a whole.
 * This implies that, in the current market, there is less competition and more opportunity for success for duets than solo songs or songs with three or more credited artists.
-* Given more time, I would be interested in studying the absolute and relative popularity of the artists performing these duets, as well as the effect of genre on duet popularity, to really hone in on what kind of duet has the best shot at success.
+* Given more time, we would be interested in studying the absolute and relative popularity of the artists performing these duets, as well as the effect of genre on duet popularity, to really hone in on what kind of duet has the best shot at success.

 <br/> ![Screenshot of two pie charts illustrating the breakdown of solo, duet and 3+ performer songs in the dataset as a whole vs the top 5% most popular songs in the dataset](/Resources/README_images/collab_percentages.png)